An Exciting Weekend in Santa Cruz, California

 Wrapping It Up -Your Weekend in Santa Cruz

-By the way, there are quite a few more things to do in Santa Cruz.
-We haven’t even talked about Natural Bridges State Park (which you see in the photo), Santa Cruz Mission, the amazing beaches, any of the museums in the area, or exploring the surrounding Redwoods State Parks.
+By the way, there are quite a few more things to do in Santa Cruz that we haven’t even talked about.
 So if you are considering spending more than 3 days in Santa Cruz, you will find enough to fill your time.

 I hope you’ll make some amazing summer memories in Santa Cruz, California!